sendgrid/sendgrid-python/README.md

 ### Adding Recipients ###

-Using the message.add_to() method, you can add recipients with names, but you can also add recipient addresses using message.add_bcc().
-The BCC method is only supported by the Web API, and does not allow you to add names, just the recipient addresses.
+Using the message.add_to() method, you can add recipients with names, but you can also add recipient addresses (without names) using message.add_cc() and message.add_bcc().

-Neither the SMTP API or Web API support CC at this time, though we have library calls for future use.
+Note: Only the SMTP API supports CC at this time, though we have code and hooks in place for the Web API implementation of this library for future use.

+Both the Web API and SMTP API support BCC.

+The message.add_cc() and message.add_bcc() calls support passing a single address, or a list of addresses, as shown in the examples below.

 ```python
 message = sendgrid.Message("from@mydomain.com", "message subject", "plaintext message body",